ghex-org/GHEX/doc_src/scope/scope.rst

 and ranges from 0 to ``context<TransportTag>::size() - 1``.

 A context object is instantiated by the processes, but different processes in a computation should instantiate contexts in the same order.
-The contexts instatiated, one per process, form a kind of *distributed context*, since they are *connected* to one another.
+The contexts instantiated, one per process, form a kind of *distributed context*, since they are *connected* to one another.
 Suppose we have the following code, executed by a certain number `P` of processes: